Which iPad should you buy for the holidays?

 For kids: Also consider a Fire tablet (or Chromebook)

 The iPad's a great family choice, and a pretty nice gift for kids.
 But it's still really expensive.
 Amazon's Fire tablets are ridiculously affordable, and perfectly good for reading, watching movies, playing games, and doing plenty of things -- the Fire HD 8, in particular.
-They're not as good as iPads, especially not for things like writing or creating art, but you can get a Fire tablet for as low as $30 during this Black Friday week.
-To be clear, don't buy these until the sale kicks in on Thursday, Nov.
-22.See the Fire HD 8 at Amazon
+They're not as good as iPads, especially not for things like writing or creating art, but you can get Fire tablets on sale right now for Cyber Monday starting at a crazy $30.See the Fire HD 8 at Amazon

 Kid-optimized versions cost a bit more.
 And at least Amazon has pretty robust parental controls for kid accounts, more so even than Apple.
 In our review of last year's Amazon Fire HD 8 Kids Edition tablet, we pointed out that it comes with a one-year subscription of Free Time Unlimited, "a Netflix-like subscription service chock full of kid-appropriate e-books, videos and games."
 After one year, it's $3 a month, but offers a lot of kid-friendly content.See the Fire HD 8 Kids Edition at Amazon